xapp-ai/documentation/help/integrations/integration-service-titan.md

 You can connect your existing Service Titan account with AI Powered Chat, and Google Business Messages.

-- Send bookings to your Service Titan account
+- Send bookings & jobs to your Service Titan account
 - Collect name and contact information
 - Naturally transition the conversation to a lead flow
 - Receive the full transcript of the conversation